rytis/rytis.github.com/_posts/2010-10-03-how-to-check-if-a-web-page-exists.md

 >>> resp.status
 200
 >>>

 {% endhighlight %}

-As you can see there’s a fair amount of useful information returned.
+As you can see there is a fair amount of useful information returned.
 Apart from the obvious "the page exists" / "the page doesn't exist" (or HTTP status `200` and `404` respectively), you can figure out the size of the requested web page, its last modification date, etc.

 This method is useful if you need to check whether the page has changed since you last checked.
-So you don’t have to download the whole thing every time, just to discover that there were no changes.
+So you don't have to download the whole thing every time, just to discover that there were no changes.